-From the age of 20, a visit to the doctor will cost you SEK 100-200, depending on where you live, while a specialist consultation costs a maximum of SEK 300.
+From the age of 20, a visit to the doctor will cost you between SEK 100 and 300, depending on where you live, while a specialist consultation costs a maximum of SEK 400.
 If you incur SEK 1,100 in fees in one year (a 12-month period, not necessarily a calendar year), a high-cost protection (högkostnadsskydd) scheme provides free care for the remainder of that year.

 If you fall sick and can’t work, you’re entitled to paid sick leave (except the first day you are off work) so you can concentrate on getting better.
-The payment is the equivalent of about 80 per cent of your normal income, based on a nominal salary that in 2013 could be up to a maximum of SEK 27,800 before tax.
+The payment is the equivalent of about 80 per cent of your normal income, based on a nominal salary up to a maximum of SEK 27,800 before tax (2015).

 #7 Free public bus rides with prams

-As well as public places, transportation and buildings that are accessible for those with families and disabilities, Sweden has an innate thoughtfulness that helps make it family-friendly.
+As well as public places, transportation and buildings that are accessible for those with families and disabilities, the Swedish society has a kind of built-in thoughtfulness that helps make it family-friendly.

-In some Swedish cities – capital Stockholm being one of them – parents pushing infants and toddlers in prams and buggies can ride for free on public buses, and can board using the large doors in the middle of the bus.
-This means parents don’t have to leave their pram or buggy-borne child unattended in the back of the bus while having to pay the driver.
+In some Swedish cities – capital Stockholm being one of them – parents pushing infants and toddlers in prams and pushchairs can ride for free on public buses, and can board using the large doors in the middle of the bus.
+This means parents don’t have to leave their pram or pushchair-borne child unattended in the back of the bus while having to pay the driver.

 #8 Classic children’s literature and libraries

 Running out of ideas for keeping your child busy?
 Sweden has a strong literary culture geared towards children.
-In 2011 alone, around 1,740 books for children, preteens and teenagers were published in Sweden.
+In 2014 alone, 2,066 books for children, preteens and teenagers were published in Sweden.